ottopaulsen/MMM-MQTT/README.md

 ## Configuration

-This is te default configuration with description.
+This is the default configuration with description.
 Put it in the `MagicMirror/config/config.js`:

     {
         module: 'MMM-MQTT',